ShiosOS/scrbl/README.md

 - 💾 **Data Loss Risk**: Forgetting to save could lose an entire day's worth of notes
 - ⚡ **Slow Workflow**: No quick way to append notes directly from the terminal
 - 🔄 **No Sync**: Difficulty accessing notes across multiple devices
-- 📅 **Poor Organization**: No structured daily templates or quick navigation

-scrbl solves these problems with automatic syncing, structured daily templates, and lightning-fast terminal integration.
+scrbl solves these problems with automatic syncing, structured daily templates, and terminal integration.

 ## Features